Lady Jean Stewart

 Lady Jean Stewart (also known as Jane Stuart; c.
-1533 – 7 January 1587/88), was an illegitimate daughter of King James V of Scotland by his mistress, Elizabeth Bethune (sometimes spelled Betoun or Beaton).
+1533 – 7 January 1588), was an illegitimate daughter of King James V of Scotland by his mistress, Elizabeth Bethune (sometimes spelled Betoun or Beaton).

 Childhood

 Jean was born between 1528 and 1537.
 Her mother Elizabeth was the daughter of Sir John Bethune, 2nd of Creich, and Janet Hay.
 Elizabeth Bethune was first married to John Stewart, 4th Lord Innermeath, by whom she had two sons: James Stewart, later 5th Lord Innermeath and the poet John Stewart of Baldynneis.
 She married, secondly, James Gray, son of Patrick Gray, 4th Lord Gray.

 As an infant, Lady Jean Stewart was brought up in the household of Mary of Guise, the Queen of Scotland as wife of King James V, and then briefly in the nursery of the Queen's eldest son, Prince James, the Duke of Rothesay, her legitimate half-brother.
 The Scottish treasurer's accounts record purchases for the infant Lady Jean.

-In September 1538, she was given a canopy made with 27 ells of red, yellow, and green cloth.
+In September 1538, Jean Stewart was given a canopy made with 27 ells of red, yellow, and green cloth.
+A clothing account from 1538 mentions a "hood of the French sort" made from black velvet and lined with red "crammesy" satin for Jean Stewart.
+The coif or frontlet was embellished with a gold "chafferoun" of Paris or filigree work made by John Mosman.
+In November, Jean was at Falkland Palace with Mary of Guise.
+Her nurse was Christine Baxter.
+Baxter's kirtle was altered in December 1538 to made a "gown of the French fashion" then prevailing at the Scottish court.

-By March 1539, she was housed with her illegitimate half-brothers, "Lord James of Kelso and "Lord James of Saint Andrews", and had a black velvet and taffeta night gown lined with 'martrik' sable.
+By March 1539, Jean Stewart was housed with her illegitimate half-brothers, "Lord James of Kelso and "Lord James of Saint Andrews", and had a black velvet and taffeta night gown lined with 'martrik' sable.
 In May 1539 she moved with the court from Stirling Castle to St Andrews.
 Her clothes were washed at Falkland Palace in April 1540.
-In July 1540, at St Andrews, she was sent seven hanks of coloured silks and cloth to embroider samplers, and in December 1540, she was given a missal and a matins book.
+In May 1540, at St Andrews, James V gave her nurse 22 shillings, and in July she was sent seven hanks of coloured silks and cloth to embroider samplers, and in December 1540, she was given a missal and a matins book.

-A list of payments for livery clothes for the household servants of the two Princes made in January 1541 includes two servants of his half-sister Lady Jean Stewart, Cristiane Baxstar and Thomas Stroupe.